suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 When multiple manifests are used for an update, each manifest's steps occur in a lockstep fashion; all manifests have dependency resolution performed before any manifest performs a payload fetch, etc.

-### Pre-Authentication Compatibility Checks

-The RECOMMENDED process is to verify the signature of the manifest prior to parsing/executing any section of the manifest.
-This guards the parser against arbitrary input by unauthenticated third parties, but it costs extra energy when a device receives an incompatible manifest.

-If a device:

-1. expects to receive many incompatible manifests.
-2. expects to receive few manifests with failing signatures--for example if it is behind a gateway that checks signatures.
-3. has a power budget that makes signature verification undesirable.

-Then, the device MAY choose to parse and execute only the SUIT_Common section of the manifest prior to signature verification.
-The guidelines in [Creating Manifests](#creating-manifests) require that the common section contain the applicability checks, so this section is sufficient for applicability verification.
-The manifest parser MUST NOT execute any command with side-effects outside the parser (for example, Run, Copy, Swap, or Fetch commands) prior to authentication and any such command MUST result in an error.

 ##  SUIT Manifest Goals

 The manifest described in this document is intended to meet several goals, as described below.